Need Some Vegan Easter Candy Ideas?

 Casein is a protein in milk that is used in processed foods and in adhesives, paints, and other industrial products.
 It can also be found in some candies and breath mints, as well as a variety of alcoholic beverages.

 Gelatin is the protein obtained by boiling skin, tendons, ligaments, and/or bones with water usually from pigs and cows.
 Gelatin is used in candies, marshmallows, cakes, ice cream, and yogurts.

-Whey is a protein left over from cheese production.
+Whey is a protein leftover from cheese production.
 Whey can be found in fudge, caramels, and taffy.

-Carmine is the extracts of dried cochineal bugs bodies that are crushed up and used as red coloring.
+Carmine is the extract of dried cochineal bugs bodies that are crushed up and used as red coloring.
 If you see the words “Cochineal,” “Cochineal Extract,” “Carmine,” “Crimson Lake,” “Natural Red 4,” “C.I.
 75470,” or “E120,” in an ingredients list, this red bug dye is in the food.
 Also, a food labeled with “natural colorings” may also contain it.

 Castoreum is a yellowish-brown, substance with a strong, penetrating odor which beavers secrete from castor sacs located in skin cavities between the pelvis and the base of the tail and spray when scent-marking their territory.
-It is used as a common ingredient in raspberry flavored sweets and candies.
+It is used as a common ingredient in raspberry-flavored sweets and candies.